Maksim Kabakou - Fotolia

-It might be a new server that requires external and internal testing as new technology can introduce new threats.
+It might be a new server that requires external and internal testing as new technology can threats.
 Or it could be a web application.
 The clue here being the word “web” which will indicate a potential external attack surface.
 Establishing the scope is key.
 It supports best practice and ensures the best value from the project.

 The Tigerscheme can be of great assistance when it comes to choosing a penetration testing partner and scoping out a project.
 This scheme is a commercial certification scheme for penetration testers, allowing buyers to choose a tester that has been certified to very high standards.

 You may need to ask if the project actually requires a full penetration test, for example, to see how far a network can be penetrated, or if the real need is simply for a vulnerability scan, which will determine where the vulnerabilities lie without exploiting them.

 Remediation for the results of a vulnerability scan could feasibly be actioned in-house based on the level of risk identified.
 Also, is the testing in support of a specific compliance requirement such as ISO27001, PCI-DSS or Cyber Essentials, thus influencing the type and extent of the assessment.

 Of course, people or culture may also need security testing, and “red teaming” is a great way to find out how vulnerable an organisation is to social engineering and other physical approaches.